Interaction Decompositions for Tensor Network Regression: Interaction Decomposition

 A significant limitation of the magnitude analysis from Figure~\ref{fig:order_mag} is that it can be difficult to assess the true importance of a degree contribution using only its average magnitude.
 Indeed, even if a set of degrees all have small individual magnitudes, their cumulative effect on the output may still be important.
 To better assess the ``usefulness'' of the degree contributions, we computed the accuracy of the TR and TTN classifiers as a function of interaction degree, both individually and cumulatively.
 Figure~\ref{fig:accuracies} shows these accuracies after averaging over the models of each network type.
 The cumulative accuracy (shown using a solid line) of degree $j$ denotes the accuracy of the output generated by the sum of all degree contributions less than or equal to $j$, while the individual accuracy of degree $j$ (shown as a point on the scatter plot) gives the performance of $\vec{d}^{\ (j)}(\vec{x};\mathcal{W})$ alone.
+The dimension of the expanded feature space corresponding to each data point is determined by Eq.~\eqref{eq:D_dim}.